SwagOtaku/plugin.video.kaito/README.md

 **_Function_**:
 - Watchlist: Automatically mark an anime as completed when the whole series is watched.
+- Watchlist: Wamt to do a full recode on it sense its very confusing to understand.

 **_Optional_**:
 - Embeds: A Setting catagory to sort your embeds